|Change Your Clock Change Your Batteries|

 |By Deputy Chief Brian Bennett|

-As Daylight Savings Time begins, the U.S. Fire Administration (USFA) and the Iselin Volunteer Fire Company #1 encourage you to mark the occasion as a time to test your home smoke alarms and carbon monoxide detectors and replace the batteries if more than one year old.
-Checking and changing batteries in smoke alarms and carbon monoxide detectors, along with other home safety devices, will only take you a few minutes and could save lives.
+As Daylight Savings Time ends, the U.S. Fire Administration (USFA) and the Iselin Volunteer Fire Company #1 encourages you to mark the occasion as a time to test your home smoke alarms and carbon monoxide detectors and replace the batteries if more than one year old.

 Every day in the United States, needless home fire deaths occur.
 Working smoke alarms significantly increase your chance of surviving a deadly home fire.
 A properly installed and maintained smoke alarm is the only thing in your home that can alert you and your family to a fire 24 hours a day, seven days a week.
 Whether you're awake or asleep, a working smoke alarm is constantly on alert scanning the air for fire and smoke.